 This is why.

 We teamed up with a group from our hostel dorm to get a longtail boat from Krabi pier round to Railay, which is only accessible by boat.
-Our driver demanded 150 baht each, and we all indignantly insisted that it was supposed to be cheaper; that’s why we had got together for the boat!
+Our driver demanded 150 baht per person, and we all indignantly insisted that it was supposed to be cheaper; that’s why we had got together for the boat!
 But unlike most haggling attempts, the driver wasn’t budging at all.
 He, equally indignant, wouldn’t back down until we all sighed and just paid it.

 The longtail boats conjure up such a peaceful image, but let me tell you – they are LOUD AS HELL.
 It was a fun journey across the water though, and we arrived on the other side of the peninsula to the main beaches (by which I mean a five minute walk!).